 And how should I begin?

-Prufrock’s agony over addressing the woman at the centre of the poem is evident here: he knows that she exists, he knows who she is, he thinks of her in terms of arms and eyes and bracelets, but he cannot approach her.
+Prufrock’s agony over addressing the woman at the center of the poem is evident here: he knows that she exists, he knows who she is, he thinks of her in terms of arms and eyes and bracelets, but he cannot approach her.
 ‘Is it perfume from a dress / That makes me so digress?’
-Prufrock is self-aware enough to know that his attempt of keeping back will not make him happy, but he has no idea where to begin articulating what he means to the woman at the centre of his thoughts.
+Prufrock is self-aware enough to know that his attempt of keeping back will not make him happy, but he has no idea where to begin articulating what he means to the woman at the center of his thoughts.

-He is terrified to speak to the women he sees because he feels he will not be able to articulate his feelings well enough, he does not think that they will be interested in him, and his crippling shyness and insecurity therefore keeps him back.
+He is terrified to speak to the women he sees because he feels he will not be able to articulate his feelings well enough, he does not think that they will be interested in him, and his crippling shyness and insecurity, therefore, keeps him back.

 Shall I say, I have gone at dusk through narrow streets